google-marketing-solutions/ga4_dataform/README.md

 ## Get Started

+### Deploy by connecting to a third-party Git repository

+#### Prerequisites

+In order to deploy GA4 Dataform, you need:
+- Google Cloud Project with billing enabled.
+- A BigQuery table with GA4 data exports.

+The following APIs must be enabled.

+- Workflows API
+- Cloud Scheduler API
+- BigQuery API
+- Dataform API

+Deploy the solution by connecting your Dataform to a third-party Git repository by following this [guide](https://cloud.google.com/dataform/docs/connect-repository).

+The dataform project files could be found under the `dataform_source_code/` repository, so you could only upload this folder to your Git repository.
+You might want to keep your repository private.

+Once the solution is deployed to Dataform, update the variables in your `includes/constants.js file`.

-### Deploy via Cloud Shell
+### (Alternative Method) Deploy via Cloud Shell

+You could also automatically deploy the solution using the Cloud Shell deployment method.
+Using the Cloud Shell deploy means that you would need to re-deploy to a new Dataform repository when there are updates to the solution.
+This method is only intended for testing purposes.
 1. Activate Google Cloud Cloud Shell.
 2. Click on Open Editor, and then from the menu, select Terminal > New Terminal.
 3. Clone this repository using `git clone https://github.com/google-marketing-solutions/ga4_dataform.git`
 4. Run this command to navigate to the ga4_dataform directory: `cd ga4_dataform`
 5. Run this command to launch the interactive tutorial: `teachme tutorial.md`
 6. Follow the on-screen instructions in the interactive Cloud Shell tutorial on the right of the screen.

-### Alternative deployment method via connecting to a third-party Git repository (Optional)

-An alternative way to deploy the solution is to connect your Dataform to a third-party Git repository by following this [guide](https://cloud.google.com/dataform/docs/connect-repository).

-The dataform project files could be found under the `dataform_source_code/` repository.
-You might want to keep your repository private.

 Note: Please only choose one of the two deployment methods.
 Regardless of the method you pick, please proceed with the below instructions to run your Dataform project.